 If my actions matter then I should act carefully.

 What are good actions?

 Your child will understand the benefits of acting with integrity as well as other positive attributes.
 Most self-destructive behaviors are the result of not knowing our significance.

-Dealing with your child’s integrity will be an ongoing evolution.
+Dealing with your child’s integrity and morale will be an ongoing evolution.
 Every day will present a new way to teach, mold, and grow.
 We desire the best for our children and put all of our faith that Jesus, who has overcome the world, will protect them.

 In conclusion, I’m interested in hearing your thoughts on this topic.
 How do you deal with the subject of integrity in your home?
 Please leave me a comment below.